Elianehbmna/news_highlight/README.md

 # News Highlights
-passwrdLocker is an application which help us to save our credentials to avoid forgetting then
+an application that will help people list and preview news articles from various sources.
 ## Author
 Names:Habimana Eliane
 ## Description